 - your travel is in the national interest.

-You must provide evidence to support your claims that may include:
+You must provide evidence to support your claims.
+Requests may be finalised without further consideration if insufficient evidence is provided.
+Evidence may include:

 - marriage certificate/s